reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ```

-You can fix this by wrapping all the arguments into a single `{!reach} Tuple`:
+You can fix this by wrapping all the arguments into a single `{!rsh} Tuple`:

 ```reach
 const [ returned, [gilRecv, zmdRecv], randomValue ] =